Genre: Thriller Warning : Contains upsetting content

 “May I help you?” he says concerned.

 “Did you hear about Tammy Batton?
-The little girl who was raped and murdered down at the watershed?” realisation daws on his face and Ahmed steps back putting his hands up.
+The little girl who was raped and murdered down at the watershed?” realization dawns on his face and Ahmed steps back putting his hands up.

 “Yes.
-I’m so sorry about your sister?” he asks.
+I’m so sorry about your sister” he says looking Baller directly in the face, looking extremely sympathetic.
 Baller nods a lump in his throat.
 “And you are here because of the police being interested in me?”
 Baller nods again.

 “If I ever find out it was you…” the threat hung in the air.